-Calderdale Virtual School are hot on their heels, having started the year with a fantastic introduction to the BUSS model day for over one hundred staff from education, CAMHS, social care, foster carers, portage workers and fostering and adoption services.
-Level One and Level Two training will also be provided during the course of the year.
+Calderdale Virtual School were hot on their heels, having started 2020 with a fantastic introduction to the BUSS model day for over one hundred staff from education, CAMHS, social care, foster carers, portage workers and fostering and adoption services.
+Level One and Level Two training will also be provided during the course of 2021.

-After 4 years of working with the lovely team at Adoption Plus in Milton Keynes, introducing them to the BUSS model and offering training through their training department, we’re delighted to be planning a Level One Training there in Spring 2021.
+After 4 years of working with the lovely team at Adoption Plus in Milton Keynes, introducing them to the BUSS model and offering training through their training department, we’re delighted to be planning a Level One Training there in Autumn 2021.
 Other upcoming trainings are all detailed here.

 The virtual school funded a pilot of early intervention BUSS programme for pre-school children who are looked after, working in partnership with the virtual school and Meadowfield Primary School.
 We are now a small team including specialists from education and the therapeutic social work team working from Meadowfield.

 Piloting this work has provided an opportunity to:

 Children were followed up into their host schools and support given to the schools to continue the work on building sensorimotor systems.

 We’ve currently run one cohort of this intervention, and evaluation is being conducted by University College London.
 Initial results look promising and funding has been agreed for this project to continue, lowering the starting age of the children to two years.
 It is hoped that this work could be developed in other areas, offering a combination of training and joint work.